AlindHere/backstage/docs/test.md

 App.

-A Backstage App is a monorepo setup with `lerna` that includes everything you need to run Backstage in your own environment.
+A Backstage App is a monorepo setup with `lerna` that includes everything you need to run Backstage in your own environment. my name is khan